russelljjarvis/Spike2Vec.jl/main.typ

 There is demand for a scalable algorithm that can detect repeating temporal spatial features in biological and synthetic data sets of cortical neuronal networks.
 An existing tool SPADE #cite("stella20193d", "quaglio2017detection", "shinomoto2005measure"), can detect repeating spatial temporal sequences, however it is only available in the Python language, and it application of SPADE so far does not fully reconcile the attractor network theory of neuronal learning with spike train analysis.
 Reconciling the attractor network theory with in-silico and in-vivo spike trains is a prominant feature of this work.

+//A scalable algorithm that can detect fine-grained repetitions quickly across large spiking datasets is desirable, as such a framework would provide a means to test for the tendency of neuronal activity to revisit states.

+Quickly identifying repeated states in large-scale neuronal data and simulation is essential, as the degree of repetition should influence the mindset of scientists analyzing spike trains.
+For instance, several established cortical network models have assumed that realistic cortical neuronal activity should be Asynchronous and Irregular (AI) in character.
+Often simulations of such activity using @brunel1996hebbian Brunel's balanced model of the cortex.
+However, new data sets prominently capture replayed states, and previously collected spike trains may, too, have latent and unpublished states of replay.
+The limited recordings from limited species may have biased previous recordings in a way that underrepresented the prevalence of replay. recordings or otherwise  have been misleading as to their limited ability to capture replay and detect it in analysis.

+//Although the dynamic systems view of the brain is old, a survey of spiking datasets which can detect and labels network attractor states in large spike count data is merited, as this would bolster the dynamic systems view of the neuronal learning.

+Direct quote: "Neuronal ensembles, coactive groups of neurons found in spontaneous and evoked cortical activity, are causally related to memories and perception, but it is still unknown how stable or flexible they are over time.
+We used two-photon multiplane calcium imaging to track over weeks the activity of the same pyramidal neurons in layer 2/3 of the visual cortex from awake mice and recorded their spontaneous and visually evoked responses.
+Less than half of the neurons were commonly active across any two imaging sessions.
+These "common neurons" formed stable ensembles lasting weeks, but some ensembles were also transient and appeared only in one single session.
+Stable ensembles preserved ~68 % of their neurons up to 46 days, our longest imaged period, and these "core" cells had stronger functional connectivity.
+Our results demonstrate that neuronal ensembles can last for weeks and could, in principle, serve as a substrate for long-lasting representation of perceptual states or memories."

+After surveying the literature, I found evidence of two major replay detection algorithms, SPADE is written in Python, and FAST

+The reasons why there is a risk that RTSP is going unrecognized will be discussed below, as most of these risks are avoidable.

+The first reason is that many electrical neuronal data recordings are only 3 seconds or less.
+Three seconds is a tiny window of opportunity, and it is not a reasonable duration for spike patterns to be repeated in a recording.

+There is a caveat that 3 seconds might be plenty of time to see a repeat of the experimental paradigm is construed to elicit replay such as in /cite{PFC reference}.
+If replay corresponds to memory recall, as some authors have suggested, it seems reasonable that RTSPs might take days to years to reoccur.
+/*; and yet most of the neuronal recordings the authors have dealt with are 3 seconds in duration.*/

+Reason two: Data analysis which was applied to the data, didn't necessitate replay detection, as the replay wasn't relevant to the analysis framework; also, if no significant pattern is perceptible to humans, the lack of curiosity seems justified.

+Reason three, the final reason: Replay detection might fail because a dedicated detector fails to detect the RTSP.
+Some types of temporal and spatial patterns can defeat replay detectors .
+Also, some neuronal recordings may be so big that they render applications with results inaccessible because replay detection could not happen in a human-relevant time scale.

 //In order to garner evidence for the "replay as network attractor" theory of memory encoding and memory recall faster scalable